onap/archived-vfc-nfvo-lcm/docs/platform/logging.rst

 Logging & Diagnostic Information
 --------------------------------

-In Amsterdam release, VF-Clogs are kept inside the docker containers.
+In Amsterdam release, VF-C logs are kept inside the docker containers.
 You can get the log when the dockers start.

 Where to Access Information